BKS2280/Structure-and-Interpretation-of-Computer-Programs/README.md

 # Structure-and-Interpretation-of-Computer-Programs
-This repo contains solution of all problems in "wizard book".
+This repo contains solution of all problems in the "Wizard Book".